 Krataithong (which translates to ‘Golden Rabbit’) is a 17-year old sponsored fighter from Por.
 Promin gym in Hua Hin.
 I was already aware of her from following Por.
-Promin’s Facebook page and she seemed like a very suitable opponent for me since we are almost the same in size and experience, so I had expected to be matched up with her.
+Promin’s Facebook page and she seemed like a very suitable opponent for me, since we are almost the same in size and experience, so I had expected to be matched up with her.
 In fact, I’d been in contact with the manager of her gym not long before to see if I could organise a fight with her.
-She fought Sylvie in August last year, and this would be the third time Sylvie and I had faced the same girl.
+She fought Sylvie in August last year, and this would be the third time Sylvie and I had faced the same person.
 It was a relief to have an opponent at all, but I was happy that it was Krataithong.

 This fight was the first one in almost seven months for me.
 This fact didn’t really dawn on me until that day, when Sylvie pointed it out while we were recording our second podcast episode.
 This long break was certainly not intentional.
 My last scheduled fight, which was supposed to take place in December, got cancelled and in the months before and after that, I’d been having a very hard time at my gym.
 I hadn’t been getting what I needed out of training and generally didn’t feel taken care of.
 Not only did I not feel confident enough to fight under those circumstances, but it was hard to even organise one because my trainers didn’t seem interested in helping me with that.

 I wasn’t the only person from my gym who was fighting that night.
 There was also Jeremy, a guy from Holland who’d been training with us for a few weeks but had a lot of previous fight experience.
 He ruffled a few feathers with both our trainers and the organisers by bringing almost nothing with him and putting on a pair of MMA shorts to fight in.
 When he was asked to change into some Muay Thai shorts, he just shrugged his shoulders, so some people ended up running around and finding a pair of suitable Muay Thai shorts for him.
 Since the show was televised, uniform was extra important.
 This became even more apparent when I went to put my gloves on a few minutes before the fight and the girl at the desk looked at me with horror and said ‘you’re in the red corner, why are you wearing blue?’
 Blue was all I had.
 Thinking about it, the only pair of red shorts I own are a massively oversized pair I was given after fighting in them at Rangsit stadium three years ago.
 We ended up switching corners to make everything easier.

 Even when I was gloved up and sitting next to my opponent, minutes before we were due to walk into the ring, he asked me to explain the purpose of the mongkol.
 I told him I’d be happy to do it after the fight was over.
 At this point, I assumed Kru Singh was still playing on his phone somewhere, because he was nowhere to be seen.
 While Krataithong and I were sitting there waiting, she turned to me and asked ‘how old are you?’
 From there, we had a little chat, talking about how she’d fought Sylvie before, who she said was ‘very strong’, and she also asked me how many fights I’d had.
 When I told her that it was just over 20, she replied ‘oh, same me!’
 Then, the announcers called our names and we walked towards the ring, followed by a parade of university students in costumes who were beating drums and singing.

 It’s hard to give a full run-down of this fight because I haven’t been able to see any video of it, but the main thing I remember is that Krataithong had a very strong right kick.
 Annoyingly, I kept trying to grab it, which is something that I’d been doing a lot in sparring with my friend Marina for the month leading up to the fight.
 It always worked with her because she threw her kick with her leg bent, which made it easy for me to grab it, turn her and kick back or trip her.
 It had become an instant reaction and I’d developed a habit of doing it.
 Krataithong’s kick was quicker and straighter, which changed things.
 In training, it worked almost every time, but in the fight, it didn’t work once, and I wasn’t able to adjust.

 This was the first fight during which I wore my LoBloo groin guard.
 It was lucky that I did because one of those heavy kicks that she was throwing landed right in my crotch!
 The guard was obviously effective because amazingly, I didn’t feel a thing.
 I’ve had plenty of clashes like that and they usually leave bruises that can last for a few days as well as the immediate pain, but this time, I didn’t have to deal with that.
 My full review of the LoBloo Aero Slim women’s groin guard will be up very soon.

 It’s frustrating to have a problem that I struggled with in my early fights come back to me like that, but I have to remind myself that it has a lot to do with not fighting for so long.
-She stuck to a game plan that worked and I just didn’t make the changes I needed to in order to work against it.
+She stuck to a game plan that worked and I just didn’t make the changes I needed to.
 My corner was telling me to go forward with punches in the last two rounds, but I just wasn’t able to do it.
 Some time in those rounds, she landed a kick directly to my left elbow, and I couldn’t help but drop the hand.
 That’s the last thing I remember before the bell rang.
 Krataithong won by decision.

 LoBloo now sponsors Two Ladies in the Kingdom, a podcast where me and Sylvie talk about women’s Muay Thai in Thailand.
 Use the promo code SAVE2ITK to get 10% off LoBloo groin guards on Amazon UK or US.